Steven Frayne: Dynamo A–Z

 In 2016, Watch commissioned an hour-long TV special titled Dynamo A–Z, where Dynamo presented a retrospective, alphabetical review of clips of some of his magic tricks from Dynamo: Magician Impossible.

 Dynamo Live at The O2

 Frayne continued his work with Watch to bring his live arena tour, Seeing is Believing, to TV screens across the United Kingdom.
 Dynamo Live at The O2 followed Frayne as he embarked on the biggest live magic performance in British history.
 The show was broadcast live across the UK on Watch.

 Dynamo is Dead

 Dynamo is Dead is a 2023 TV special in which Frayne interviews a number of celebrities in preparation for his premature burial.
-He holds candid conversations about mental wellbeing and his own personal struggles, with guests Pete Davidson, Demi Lovato, Dave Chapelle and others.
+He holds candid conversations about mental wellbeing and his own personal struggles, with guests Pete Davidson, Demi Lovato, Dave Chappelle and others.
 Frayne is then buried alive without a coffin for 2 mins and 57 seconds.
 This show was released on Sky TV in UK and History TV 18 in India.